Dealing with challenging negotiators

 Detecting insincere negotiators

 When launching a negotiation, we tend to assume that the other party is as eager to try to reach a deal as we are.
-In fact, that is not always the case: Individuals and organizations sometimes enter negotiations with ulterior motives and no intention of closing a deal, as researchers Polly Kang (the Wharton School), Krishnan S. Anand (University of Utah), Pnina Feldman (Boston University), and Maurice E. Schweitzer (the Wharton School) note in a new study published in the Journal of Experimental Social Psychology.
+In fact, that is not always the case: Individuals and organizations sometimes enter negotiations with ulterior motives and no intention of closing a deal, as researchers Polly Kang (the Wharton School), Krishnan S. Anand (University of Utah), Pnina Feldman (Boston University), and Maurice E. Schweitzer (the Wharton School) note in a study published in the Journal of Experimental Social Psychology.
 Companies sometimes enter partnership talks solely to acquire proprietary information about a competitor.
 A consumer might negotiate with a car salesperson simply to gather information and get an offer they can take to another dealership.
 And in 2017, Amazon lured 238 North American cities and regions into an auction for its second headquarters that later appeared to be aimed only at maximizing the online retailer’s tax incentives and government subsidies.

 To insincere negotiators, negotiation is a tool for “gaining leverage by gathering information, stalling for time, blocking a competitor, or managing impressions,” write Kang and her team.
 They conducted experiments to get a better sense of what happens in a negotiation when one party has incentives to not reach agreement with the other.
 In one study, participants playing the buyer in a buyer-seller negotiation simulation had financial incentives to not reach an agreement with their assigned counterpart.
 Other buyers had incentives to reach an agreement that maximized their own profits.
 Sellers, meanwhile, were primed to be either suspicious or not suspicious of their counterpart’s motives.